-Acceptance into professional medical schools takes planning, preparation and a high level of academic performance (Course Preparation Guidelines).
+Acceptance into professional medical schools takes planning, preparation and a high level of academic performance (Preparation Booklet).
 Students contemplating a professional career as a Medical Doctor (M.D.), Doctor of Osteopathic Medicine (D.O.), Dentist (D.M.D.) or Veterinarian (D.V.M.) need to gather information early in their college careers.

 Charlotte Berkes, Ph.D.

 Health Professions Advisor

 Students applying for medical schools also need to obtain a letter from the Health Professions Advisory Committee.
 View the guidelines for obtaining the letter.

 The average age of matriculants into medical school is now between 23 and 24.
 Dental and veterinary schools are similar.
 That means fewer students are accepted directly after graduation from their undergraduate institution.
 You should factor this into your plans.
 In the intervening time, you can do something to enhance your life experience in a meaningful way, if not your experience in a biomedical or clinical setting.

 Requirements for Medical, Dental and Veterinary School

 Individual medical, dental and veterinary schools vary in their specific requirements.
 A good strategy is to take courses as an undergraduate that prepare for all contingencies, as well as courses that provide solid preparation for the standardized entrance exams for each profession.

 Taking the time early in one’s career to investigate individual schools is also an excellent way to prepare.
 What follows are sample curricula for each degree program.
 (NOTE: You do NOT have to be a science major to apply to medical or dental school - 50% of the matriculants to medical school are non-science majors who have completed all the course requirements listed below).